Ragon Institute

 Lab Overview

-The Wong lab investigates how cells assemble and communicate to control immune responses in tissues.
+The Wong lab investigates how groups of cells assemble, communicate, and compute to control immune responses in tissues.

 Lab Website